sswam/allemande/doc/nsfw/nsfw.md

 Please do not use languages models other than those listed here for NSFW content, or if there is any NSFW content in the chat.

 The Illy model (Juggernaut XL) is based on SDXL and understands natural English fairly well.
-This model is ideal for SFW images, and soft-core NSFW art.
+This model is ideal for SFW images, and soft-core NSFW art, but not good for hardcore art.
 Most of our other image gen models are based primarily on Pony XL, with less understanding of English; these should be prompted mainly using Danbooru tags.
 The Bigi model (Big Love XL) is closer to SDXL, with a bit of Pony mixed in.
 It can understand English and Danbooru tags to some extent.